Out-of-State Preadmission screening and resident review (PASRR) Arrangements: Questions & Answers

 We recommend that state staff members start by consulting their general interstate agreements to see whether PASRR is explicitly mentioned there.

-We also recommend that states with follow-up questions contact their Regional Office (RO) PASRR leads, and, if appropriate, the PASRR Technical Assistance Center, which can work with RO staff to provide states with guidance about any ambiguities.
+We also recommend that states with follow-up questions contact the Centers for Medicare & Medicaid Services (CMS) at PASRR_Institutional_Coverage@cms.hhs.gov, and CMS PASRR Technical Assistance Center (CMS PTAC) which can work with CMS to provide states with guidance about any ambiguities.

 Out-of-State Arrangements: Several Scenarios